Micah-L/audiomesh/README.md

-# AudioMesh
+# audiomesh

-AudioMesh is a lightweight, LAN-based audio distribution framework for Linux devices.
+audiomesh is a lightweight, LAN-based audio distribution framework for Linux devices.
 It allows you to share audio inputs and outputs across multiple machines and control routing through a simple web-based UI.

 ## Features